ClayLipscomb/Odapter/README.md

 1. Download Odapter/bin/x64/Release/Odapter.exe and run
 2. If Oracle Client Homes are found, select appropriate value
+3. Select Instance (If TNSNAMES.ORA file is not found/parsed in Step 2, Instance can be entered)
-3. Enter DB Instance, Schema, Login and Password
+4. Enter Schema, Login and Password
-4. If your project uses only a prefixed subset of the schema's packages, enter Filter Prefix value
+5. If your project uses only a prefixed subset of the schema's packages, enter Filter Prefix value
-5. Enter the Output Path for all generated files (your project folder)
+6. Enter the Output Path for all generated files (your project folder)
-6. If your project is using the .NET 3.5 framework, select 3.0 as the C# Version
+7. If your project is using the .NET 3.5 framework, select 3.0 as the C# Version
-7. For all other fields, use default settings
+8. For all other fields, use default settings
-8. Click Generate
+9. Click Generate
-9. After successful generation, enter a project based .config file name in File Source and click Save Current
+10. After successful generation, enter a project based .config file name in File Source and click Save Current
-10. Open your project and add the generated files
+11. Open your project and add the generated files
-11. Add "using Schema.YourSchemaName.YourFilterPrefixIfAny.Package" to project files in order to access packages
+12. Add "using Schema.YourSchemaName.YourFilterPrefixIfAny.Package" to project files in order to access packages
-12. See Tester/Tester.cs and code below for examples
+13. See Tester/Tester.cs and code below for examples

 ### Code Example
 ###### Package Specification - Tester/schema/package/odpt_pkg_example.pks